 Call To Action

 To reverse the current opioid epidemic, health experts recommend greater access to naloxone (Narcan), an effective antidote that can reverse an opioid overdose.
 They also emphasize the need for safer prescribing of prescription opioids and effective treatment for addiction — including medication therapies such as buprenorphine and naltrexone that can reduce strong opioid cravings and prevent relapse.
 “Efforts to ensure access to integrated prevention services, including access to syringe service programs when available, is also an important consideration to prevent the spread of hepatitis C virus and human immunodeficiency virus infections from injection drug use,” the CDC notes in its report.
 SAMHSA publishes a free Opioid Overdose Prevention Toolkit for first responders, treatment providers and people recovering from opioid overdose.

 Free Help Hotlines

 1-800-NCA-CALL (800-622-2255) 24-hour helpline sponsored by the National Council on Alcoholism and Drug Dependence.
-1-800-662-HELP (4357) 24-hour National Drug and Alcohol Abuse Hotline offering treatment referral services to people seeking treatment and other assistance; sponsored by the Center for Substance Use Treatment (CSAT) 1-888-957-3422 24-hour hotline providing free, confidential referrals to treatment programs and rehab clinics nationwide.
+1-800-662-HELP (4357) 24-hour National Drug and Alcohol Use Hotline offering treatment referral services to people seeking treatment and other assistance; sponsored by the Center for Substance Use Treatment (CSAT) 1-888-957-3422 24-hour hotline providing free, confidential referrals to treatment programs and rehab clinics nationwide.